-Also known as the Kalaja fortress, was built somewhere around the 11th century.
+Also known as the Kalaja fortress, it was built somewhere around the 11th century.
 It is a magnificent antique fort made by the Byzantines, in the city Prizren too.
-To reach this splendid fort, you will need a 10-15 minutes hike in the bursting heat, if you go in the tour season.
+To reach this splendid fort, you will need a 10-15 minutes hike in the bursting heat if you go in the tour season.
 But everyone coming back from the place always has a smile of satisfaction, which indicates the hike was worth it.

 The place is almost like a small city as it was developed by the Byzantines while they used it as a center of governance.
-After Byzantine rule, it went in the hands of the Ottoman and later became a ruin of Kosovo’s independent war.
+After Byzantine rule, it went into the hands of the Ottoman and later became a ruin of Kosovo’s independent war.